Gentrack/gcis-demo-pay-with-confidence/README.md

 2. In the [Firebase Console]( https://console.firebase.google.com/), create a new Firebase project by clicking on **+ Add project**.
 3. On the __Add a project__ page, populate the following values then click **Create Project**
    * Project name
-   * Country/region – choose a region that suits you
+   * Country/region â€“ choose a region that suits you
 4. Click **Continue** once you are advised that your new project is ready
 5. On the Firebase left side bar, click the **Settings** icon and select **Project settings**
 6. On the __Cloud Messaging__ page, click the button **Add Server Key**.
 You will need to provide **Sender ID** and two **Server key** to __Google Cloud Messaging__ in Taplytics